SquareD-Soft/New-And-Tasty-Savegame-Manager/README.md

 By default, the following hotkeys are available:
 - **F3**: Create a new backup.
   *(You can change this in the settings GUI.)*
+- The hotkey can be **disabled** in the options if it is not needed.

 ### Settings
 - Access the settings via the **"Settings"** button in the main GUI.